Afraid of the Possibility of Imminent Cyber-attack? Security Testing is Key!

 “Securitytesting assures the reputation of organizations, the confidence of customers, privacy of sensitive data, and, inevitably, trust.”

 There are four focus areas to be considered in the process of security testing:

 - Server-side application security

-Cybercriminals are very innovative and keep coming up with newer and advanced ways of breaking into systems and applications.
+Cybercriminals are very innovative and keep developing newer and advanced ways of breaking into systems and applications.
 The mere process of security testing is seldom the only measure to test how secure an application really is.
-However, it is strongly suggested that security testing is encompassed in the standard application life cycle.
-In a world teeming with hackers, the trust factor plays a huge role for consumers.
+However, it is strongly suggested that cyber security testing is encompassed in the standard application life cycle.
+In a world teeming with hackers, trust plays a huge role for consumers.

-There are quite a few challenges associated with Security testing:
+There are quite a few challenges associated with Cyber Security Assurance Services:

 - Capacious lines of code need to be duly tested in order to find susceptibilities in short test cycles